-Marc graduated from Cornell Law School in 1998 and received his undergraduate degree in mathematics from the University of Florida, where he served as the lone math tutor for the Gators’ athletic teams.
+Marc graduated from Cornell Law School and received his undergraduate degree in mathematics from the University of Florida, where he served as the lone math tutor for the Gators’ athletic teams.
 He enjoys leveraging his unique skills to help clients solve problems in a pragmatic and expeditious manner.

-$20 million; Ruszczyk v.
+$20 Million; Ruszczyk v.
 Noor, et al. U.S. District Court, District of Minnesota (2019): On July 15, 2017, Justine Maia Ruszczyk was murdered by Mohamed Mohamed Noor, a Minneapolis Police officer.
 Justine had called 911 to report a possible sexual assault in the alleyway behind her home in the Fulton neighborhood of Minneapolis.
 Justine was murdered in the same alleyway.
 She was barefoot and wearing pink pajamas.
 She had not committed any crime.
 She had not displayed any aggression.
 She was unarmed.
 She posed no threat to Noor or his partner, Matthew Harrity, or anyone else on the scene.
 (Prior to joining Robins Kaplan LLP)

-$1.8 million; Huber v.
+$1.8 Million; Huber v.
 Sobiech et al. U.S. District Court, District of Minnesota (2018): Federal civil rights action brought on behalf of the next of kin of Brett Huber, Jr., who hanged himself at the Todd County Jail in June 2017 after manifesting symptoms of serious mental health problems over a three-month period.
 (Prior to joining Robins Kaplan LLP)

 $350,000; Olesen v.
 Roddy et al. U,S, District Court, District of Minnesota (2018): Trevor Olesen suffered a prolonged police K9 attack on May 26, 2016 that resulted in gaping wounds to his right leg.
 A portion of the attack was captured on drone video.
 The video shows Olesen being viciously attacked by K9 Jax, who was deployed on Olesen by Defendant Roddy, a K9 handler and police officer with the City of Fridley.
 (Prior to joining Robins Kaplan LLP)